simgunz/doxymatlab/README.md

 ### Note for Windows users

-In certain circumstances, the association between .pl files and the perl executable is not well configured, leading to "Argument must contain filename -1 at C:\DoxygenMatlab\m2cpp.pl line 4" when running doxygen.
-To work around this issue, you can try to execute the following lines in a Windows command prompt ("cmd") :

-   assoc .pl=PerlScript
-   ftype PerlScript=C:\Program Files\MATLAB\R2010b\sys\perl\win32\bin\perl.exe %1 %*
-(don't forget to replace the path to the perl.exe file with yours in the line above)

-If this doesn't work - just use bat files instead of pl scirpts for both FILTER_PATTERN and FILTER_SOURCE_PATTERNS settings.
+Use the bat files instead of .pl scripts for both FILTER_PATTERN and FILTER_SOURCE_PATTERNS settings as explained above.

 ### Note for Linux/Mac users

-Run the provided script convertToUnix.sh to strip the carriage return and the .exe extension from the script
+Run the provided script convertToUnix.sh to strip the carriage return and the .exe extension from the script.

 ## Usage